 VLOOKUP with numbers and text

-One solution is to convert both the first column in the table and the lookup value to the same type: either numbers or text.
-However, if you don't have control over both the table and the lookup value, or if it's simply not practical to convert values, you can modify the VLOOKUP formula to coerce the lookup value to match the type in the table.
-In this case, we can revise the VLOOKUP formula to concatenate an empty string to the lookup value, which converts the lookup value to text:
+The best solution is to make sure the lookup values in the table are indeed numbers.
+However, if you don't have control over the table, you can modify the VLOOKUP formula to coerce the lookup value to match the type in the table.
+In the example shown, we coerce the numeric lookup value to text by concatenating an empty string:

-When you concatenate an empty string ("") to a number, it converts the number to text.
-You could also do the same thing with a longer formula that utilizes the TEXT function to convert to text:
+You could also do the same thing with a longer formula that utilizes the TEXT function to convert the number to text:

-If you can't be certain when you'll have numbers and when you'll have text, you can cater to both options by wrapping VLOOKUP in IFERROR and writing a formula that handles both cases:
+If you can't be certain when you'll have numbers and when you'll have text, you can cater to both options by wrapping VLOOKUP in the IFERROR function and using a formula that handles both cases:

-Here, we first try a straight VLOOKUP formula that assumes both lookup value and the first column in the tables are numbers.
-If that throws and error, we try again with the revised formula.
-If that fails, VLOOKUP will return the #N/A error.
+Here, we first try a normal VLOOKUP formula that assumes both lookup value and the first column in the tables are numbers.
+If that throws an error, we try again with the revised formula.
+If that formula also fails, VLOOKUP will return an #N/A error as always.